-In previouse artile (Why Third party inspectors rarely provide importer corrective actions), we explained that inspectors are limited in their ability to find causes for and fix quality issues they discovered in factory.
-So how would you like these QC inspectors to help you?
-We would say the real value they provide to importers can be summarized just: Transparency.
+In previouse artile (Why Third party inspectors rarely provide importer corrective actions), we explained that inspectors are limited in their ability to find causes for and fix quality issues they detected in factory.

 This is why most of importers book Pre-shipment Inspection Service as a necessary process for importing